Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

 - When creating a new pet, values for breed, species and shelter should check for existing matching entries and use them if present, or create new ones if none exist.
-- The model should be stored in a separate file and imported
+- The model should be stored in a separate file and imported.
-- The application should be created as an object that gets instantiated and then used from our __main__ function
+- The application should be created as an object that gets instantiated and then used from our __main__ function.

-To start with, let's think about what we know immediately:
+To start with, let's think about what we know right away that we need to do:

-- We need to create a new file with all the model definitions, which will be imported from our main script file
+- We need to create a new file with all the model definitions, which will be imported from our main script file.
 - We need to parse command line arguments.
 We can use argparse.
-- Our main file will contain an Application class that gets instantiated and used in the __main__ method.
+- Our main file will contain an application class that gets instantiated and used in the __main__ method.

 We can see that this means we have three broad divisions